 Stochastic Gradient Descent

 By contrast, stochastic gradient descent (SGD) does this for each training example within the dataset, meaning it updates the parameters for each training example one by one.
 Depending on the problem, this can make SGD faster than batch gradient descent.
-One advantage is the frequent updates allow us to have a pretty detailed rate of improvement.
+One advantage is that frequent updates allow us to have a pretty detailed rate of improvement.

 The frequent updates, however, are more computationally expensive than the batch gradient descent approach.
 Additionally, the frequency of those updates can result in noisy gradients, which may cause the error rate to jump around instead of slowly decreasing.